utilmeta/utilmeta-py/docs/en/tutorials/user-auth.md

         session.flush()
 ```

-In The login API, we call the `login()` method in our authentication configuration to complete the login simply.
+In the login API, we call the `login()` method in our authentication configuration to complete the login simply.
 Since we have configured the login field and password field, the UtilMeta can help us complete the password verification and login automatically.
 If the login is successful, the corresponding user instance is returned.
 So we can throw an error if the `login()` result is None, and after a successful login, we can call `UserSchema.init` to return the login user data to the client.

 !!! tip
 	The use of `login()` method is not mandatory, you can write your custom login logc if you need